Easy Bible Quiz about Biblical Characters and People.

 This person watched as Moses floated among the reeds along the riverbank.

 a.
+Jochebed.
 The mother of Moses.

 b.
-Aaron, the brother of Moses.
+Aaron.
+The brother of Moses.

 c.
-Miriam, the sister of Moses.
+Miriam.
+The sister of Moses.

-Moses' mother hid him for three months.
+Moses' mother hid him for three months from the authorities.

 Moses' sister, Miriam, followed along the riverbank.